DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 feeding in protozoa

-Protozoa like amoeba exhibits holozoic mode of nutrition.
+Protozoa like amoeba exhibits a holozoic mode of nutrition.
 Amoeba feeds on micro-organisms like diatoms, demids or other organic particles.

 It engulfs the food particles by p